Wald–Wolfowitz runs test: Definition

-consists of 6 runs, 3 of which consist of "+" and the others of "−".
+consists of 6 runs, with lengths 4, 3, 3, 1, 6, and 4.
 The run test is based on the null hypothesis that each element in the sequence is independently drawn from the same distribution.

 Under the null hypothesis, the number of runs in a sequence of N elements is a random variable whose conditional distribution given the observation of N+ positive values and N− negative values (N = N_{+} + N_{−}) is approximately normal, with: